Skip to content

 What Happens When You Sell the UK Company?

 If you sell your UK company while living in Dubai, Business Asset Disposal Relief (BADR) applies.
-BADR gives you a 14% CGT rate on the first £1m of gains (rising to 18% from April 2026).
+BADR gives you a 14% CGT rate on the first £1m of gains for disposals 6 April 2025 to 5 April 2026 (18% from 6 April 2026).
 But you must meet the qualifying conditions: you must be an officer or employee of the company, hold at least 5% of the shares, and have held them for at least 2 years.

 If you are a UAE resident when you sell, the UK still taxes the gain.
 The UK-UAE double tax treaty allocates taxing rights on capital gains to the country where the company is resident.
 If the UK company is UK-resident, the UK taxes the gain.
 You then claim relief in the UAE (which has no CGT, so no double taxation).